tristin/akka-sdk/samples/eventsourced-customer-registry/README.md

 for more information on how to make your docker image available to Akka.

-Finally, you can use the [Akka Console](https://console.kalix.io) to create a project and then deploy your service into the project either by using `mvn deploy kalix:deploy` which will conveniently package, publish your docker image, and deploy your service to Akka, or by first packaging and publishing the docker image through `mvn deploy` and then deploying the image through the `akka` CLI.
+Finally, you can use the [Akka Console](https://console.kalix.io) to create a project and then deploy your service into the project by first packaging and publishing the docker image through `mvn deploy` and then deploying the image through the `akka` CLI.